 DNV GL is authorised by more than 130 flag administrations to carry out statutory certification on their behalf.
 Our international network of approval centres and more than 300 survey stations in over 100 countries make our services stand out from the rest.

-Most of the Maritime Administrations have delegated the certification of ships according to IMO Conventions and Codes, to DNV.
-In most cases we do this for DNV-classed vessels only, but sometimes also independently of the vessels’ class.
+Many Maritime Administrations put their trust in DNV GL – and have delegated the certification of ships according to IMO Conventions and Codes to us.
+In most cases, we certify DNV GL-classed vessels only, but in case of management system certification (ISM, ISPS and MLC 2006), our services are offered independently of the vessels’ class.

-Statutory certification has a life time perspective for each vessel, from initial certification in connection with delivery, through annual, intermediate and renewal surveys during the operational life of the vessel.
-Statutory surveys will normally also be required when changing flag or class.
+Statutory certification is essential throughout a vessel’s lifetime – from initial certification in connection with delivery to annual, intermediate and renewal surveys during its operational life.
+Statutory surveys are normally also required when the vessel changes flag or class.

-Certification of ships and companies to fulfill IMO requirements in the International Safety Management (ISM) Code.
+Certification for ships and companies that meet IMO requirements in the International Safety Management (ISM) Code.

-Certification of ships to fulfill IMO requirements in the International Ship and Port Facility Security (ISPS) Code.
+Certification for ships that meet IMO requirements in the International Ship and Port Facility Security (ISPS) Code.

-Certification of the working and living condition onboard ships to fulfill the requirements of the Maritime Labour Convention (MLC) 2006.
+Certification for the onboard working and living conditions that meet the requirements of the Maritime Labour Convention (MLC), 2006.